 TMT samples are to be submitted as complex mixture samples.
 It is the responsibility of the customer to ensure that similar amounts of protein is present in each sample and that the samples are contaminant free.
 A full description of TMT is outside the scope of this website, but details can be found at:

 Samples to be analyzed by TMT quantitation should be submitted as in-solution samples, in 50 mM triethylammonium bicarbonate and 5% SDS.
 Analysis of acquired mass-spectrometry data will be performed with Proteome Discoverer 2.2 software.

 $1500 for TMT 6-plex, $2000 for TMT 10-plex.

 We run your TMT samples on our Orbitrap Fusion Lumos mass-spectrometry platforms, using an appropriate LC-MS/MS method.
 We identify and quantify peptides and proteins from samples using Proteome Discoverer 2.2, and send you a spreadsheet including a list of proteins present and the relative amount of each protein in each sample.

 What You Must Do

 Prior to submitting TMT samples you should:

-- Place each slice into an Eppendorf 1.5ml tube, which has been rinsed with 50% organic solvent and millipure water.
+- Put each sample into an Eppendorf 1.5ml tube, which has been rinsed with 50% organic solvent and millipure water.